How to Setup a HTTPS Node JS Server on Amazon EC2

 Test by Using the EC2 Public IP

-Another test you should test is to copy the EC2 public instance IP to the browser to make sure you see the same message Hello World! or not.
-If it does mean the EC2 part is finished, now we can create an HTTPS certificate, Load balancer, and Configure route 53 now.
+Another test you should do is to copy the EC2 public instance IP to the browser to make sure you see the same Hello World! message.
+If it does, the EC2 part is finished.
+Now we can create an HTTPS certificate, a load balancer, and configure Route 53.

 Create Public Hosted Zone

-Here we start creating public hosted zone and assume either you have registered domain name from AWS or route from other register domain host.
+Here we start creating a public hosted zone and assume you have either registered a domain name from AWS or routed from another domain registrar.

-Verified 2 Record created, one is NS and another is SOA **.
+Verify that 2 records are created: one is NS and another is SOA.

 Create SSL/TLS Certificate via AWS ACM

-Now, before creating the ACM, we assume we'll use the custom domain example.com, we would also expect to see the following URL and they should all go to the same Linux EC2 instance we created earlier.
+Now, before creating the ACM, we assume we'll use the custom domain example.com.
+We would also expect to see the following URLs and they should all go to the same Linux EC2 instance we created earlier.

 As you can see, we'll have to create an SSL certificate and should be able to use it by https://example.com and https://www.example.com.

-Here, we assume the domain is registered at AWS so we can continue with below steps.
+Here, we assume the domain is registered at AWS so we can continue with the below steps.

 Hosted zones - create new hosted zone with domain name example.com